Olow304/LSTM-text-summarization/README.md

-# LSTM-text-summarization
+# datasets
-abstractive summarization using lstm
+mainly on school projects